Chennai Metro: Phase I Extension

-A 9 km northern extension of the blue line was announced in 2014 by the Government of Tamil Nadu.
+In 2014, a 9 km northern extension of the Blue Line was announced by the Government of Tamil Nadu.
 The extension would run from Washermanpet to Wimco Nagar and consist of nine stations.
-Construction started in July 2016 with trial runs in December 2020.
+Construction started in July 2016 with the first trial runs conducted in December 2020.
 The line opened for passenger traffic on 14 February 2021, increasing the length of the operational metro system to 54.1 km.
-The expansion costed ₹37.7 billion of which 57% was loaned by Japan.
-In 2021, the CMRL proposed a further extension of the blue line to connect the airport with Kilambakkam at an estimated cost of ₹46.25 billion.
+The expansion costed ₹37.7 billion of which 57% was loaned by JICA.
+In 2021, the CMRL proposed a further extension of the blue line to connect the airport with Kilambakkam at an estimated cost of ₹46.25 billion, which is clubbed with Phase III in 2026.